For council tax purpose, a person is a student if they are:

 Landlords or owners of student accommodation

-If you are a landlord or owner of a student property, please ensure your tenants have told us they have moved in and have provided the relevant proofs we need.
-We will attempt to gather the relevant information from your tenants, however If you would rather, you can inform us directly by completing an online form as above for each tenant or completing and returning any letters we send to you.
-Please note as a minimum we require a full names of all tenants and dates of tenancy and whether it is let in individual rooms or as a whole property to avoid the bill remaining in your name.
+If you are a landlord or owner of a student property, please ensure you or your tenants have told us they have moved in and have provided the relevant proofs we need.
+We will attempt to gather the relevant information from your tenants, however you can inform us directly by completing an online form as above for each tenant or completing and returning any letters we send to you.
+Please note as a minimum we require a full names of all tenants and dates of tenancy and whether it is let in individual rooms or as a whole property.
 If you do send a tenancy agreement, we generally only need the first and last pages.

 If you wish to claim student exemption/disregard or need further advice on a specific case or set of circumstances then please complete the council tax discounts and exemptions form.
 Please provide evidence of student status by providing a copy of your student certificate supplied by the establishment to which you are enrolled.
 This evidence can be uploaded with the online form.

-In a property where one resident is a non student, regardless of the number of students who also live there, the non student will be solely liable for payment of 75% of the whole charge.
+In a property (which is not a House of Multiple Occupation) where one resident is a non student, regardless of the number of students who also live there, the non student will be solely liable for payment of 75% of the whole charge.
 If there are 2 or more non students, then they will be jointly and severally liable for the full charge.
 The students will be disregarded for council tax purposes.

 Students who own their own properties